mbh038/r-workshop/README.md

 # r-workshop
-This contains all the scripts and data files used in this workshop
+This contains all the scripts and data files that will be used in this workshop.